 If all solutions above don’t work for you, I’m afraid you have to manually drag and drop local files to Google Drive on webpage.
 And, download directly from cloud to local.

-Have you tired with fixing the Google Drive does not sync all files problem but with no success?
+Have you tired with fixing the Google Drive does not sync all files and folders problem but with no success?
 Do you want to switch to other cloud services like Dropbox or OneDrive?
 If so, how to switch to them?
-To download all you have now on Google Drive to local storage and upload these files to another cloud say Dropbox?
+Download all you have now on Google Drive to local storage and upload these files manually to another cloud like Dropbox?

 No, this is not you want for it is doomed to be a time-consuming and boring task which can make you crazy.
 Then, is there an easier way?

-Yes, you can rely on MultCloud – a web-based multiple cloud storages management software which enables you to directly transfer Google Drive files to Dropbox, OneDrive, Mega, etc. different cloud drives.
-It can also help you sync files among different accounts of the same cloud brand.
+Yes, you can rely on MultCloud – a free web-based multiple cloud storages management software which enables you to directly transfer Google Drive files to Dropbox, OneDrive, Mega, etc. different cloud drives.
+It can also help you sync files among different accounts of the same cloud brand and manage multiple cloud storage accounts together.

 What’s Popular for Others